k15z/fastexcerpt/docs/index.md

    able to achieve good results if it's given enough data, but would be too slow for many types of applications.

+A much better alternative would be to add some handcrafted keywords - i.e. search for "time travel" as keywords and look at just those excerpts.
+However, this approach isn't scalable if there are tens of thousands of tags like "time travel".

 The goal of `FastExcerpt` is to combine the strengths of these approaches by using fast models to efficiently extract relevant excerpts for further analysis.